We test the year’s best balance, strider, and push bikes for your 1-, 2-, 3-, and 4+-year-old toddlers and preschoolers

 Why it’s Great

-Simply put, the woom ORIGINAL 1 is the best balance bike for your 2 or 3 year old toddler and has everything we look for in a premium model.
+Simply put, the woom 1 is the best balance bike for your 2 or 3 year old toddler and has everything we look for in a premium model.
 To start things off, the woom 1 is incredibly lightweight, weighing just 6.6 pounds, making it incredibly easy to maneuver.
 Next up are the air-filled tires, as opposed to foam, which offer more comfort and traction on all types of surfaces.
-The woom 1 also has a very low minimum seat height of 10.4 inches, which is lower than most other offerings, yet it extends all the way up to 14.4 inches, allowing a very wide range of rider heights and ages.
+The woom 1 also has a very short minimum seat height of 10.4 inches, which is lower than most other offerings, yet it extends all the way up to 14.4 inches, allowing a very wide range of rider heights and ages.

 How it Compares

-Shop the woom ORIGINAL 1 at:
+Shop the woom 1 at:

 A Close Second (with better braking)